jnarowski/karma2_docs/source/includes/_notes.md

 }
 ```

-This endpoint updates a specific contact.
+This endpoint updates a specific note (history).

 ### HTTP Request